fzero/lhl-lectures/w6d2-bundler-activerecord/README.md

 Anytime you see a `Gemfile` in a project, you should run `bundle install`.
 Bundler will then auto-generate a `Gemfile.lock` file, which contains information on all gem dependencies (similar to the `node_modules` directory).
 You should **not** edit `Gemfile.lock` manually; it will be generated automatically every time `bundle install` or `bundle update` is executed.

+Once this is in place, use the `bundle exec` command to run any ruby files that depend on the gems listed inside your `Gemfile`.

 # Intro to ActiveRecord

 _ActiveRecord_ is a Ruby gem that implements the _active record_ pattern, providing ways to talk to a database using object oriented programming.
 It's a very popular gem that's included by default in Ruby on Rails, and it's one of the main reasons for its success.